 How does Pamoja Taught work?

-Student engagement, activities and submission of assignments are tracked by Pamoja teachers to provide support at the point it is needed.
+We only recruit experienced teachers and train them in online learning methodologies.
+Student engagement and activities are tracked by Pamoja teachers to provide support at the point it is needed.

 Schools designate a member of staff to be our first point of contact to keep track of student progress, and provide face-to-face support if needed.